-Vienna’s Heeresgeschichtliches Museum features some breathtaking items from the past.
+Vienna’s Heeresgeschichtliches Museum (Museum of Military History) features some breathtaking items from the past.
 These include one exhibit that drew a very bad swearword from me when I saw it.

-- Numerous objects that witnessed key events in world history (some even changed the course of that history)
+- Numerous objects that witnessed or changed world history

 A car and a coat

-Various display items come from iconic moments in Austrian, European and even world history.
+Various items in the museum’s displays come from critical moments in Austrian, European and even world history.

 You probably know, for example, that the 1914 assassination of Franz Ferdinand in Sarajevo led to the first World War.
-He was in a car at the time, wearing his uniform.
+He was in a car at the time and wearing his uniform.

 The museum has the car.
 (This is where I swore.)